National Board of Physicians and Surgeons

 July 2022

-NBPAS meets national accreditation requirements for hospitals including The Joint Commission (TJC) and Det Norske Veritas (DNV)
+NBPAS meets all national accreditation requirements for hospitals including The Joint Commission (TJC) and Det Norske Veritas (DNV)

-Today, 2024
+Today, 2025

 NBPAS continues to grow nationwide